 Keep these two rules of thumb in mind:

 - The less secure your job, the more money you want to invest safely, or keep in safer accounts.

 - The closer you are to retirement, the more money you want to keep in safe investments.

-For Those Far Away from Retirement
+For Those Far Away From Retirement

-This strategy of taking little risk with this portion of your portfolio allows you to leave the remainder of your investments invested for growth, potentially providing some protection against inflation.
-When your growth investments have a good year, you take profits and use the proceeds to replenish the safe investments that you have been using to fund your living expenses.
+This safe money is the money that will replace your former paycheck.
+You will use it to pay for basic living expenses during your first few years after you retire.
+This method of taking a small amount of risk with this portion of your portfolio allows you to leave the rest of your holdings for growth.
+The results are twofold: first, you'll have some protection against inflation down the road.
+Then when your growth investments have a good year, you can take the profits and use the proceeds to replenish the safer holdings that you have been using to fund your living expenses.

-When is the Right Time to Switch To Safe Investments?
+When Is the Right Time to Switch to Safe Investments?

 Don't Become Too Safe

 Safe investments are critical for two main reasons: to ensure that your portfolio is diversified, and to maintain a degree of financial security for when unplanned events occur.
 Still, if your portfolio is too safe, you may find that it does not produce enough income to reach your goals.

 If you're someone who hasn't saved enough for retirement, you may have to keep your level of risk slightly higher as you go into your retirement phase to produce more income.